From the Arkana Dictionary of Astrology:

 The term ‘unaspected’ planet is first and foremost a misnomer

-It is generally used to refer to a planet in the birth horoscope that makes (or receives) no major (Ptolemaic) aspects (conjunction, sextile, square, trine, opposition) to other planets.
-Some astrologers add the quincunx/150° to the list of major aspects.
-However, most leave out the quincunx aspect.
-It leaves out both Ascendant and Midheaven.
+The concept defines ‘unaspected’ around the aspects that are easy to learn by beginners and the quickest to recognize without referring to an aspectarian.
+This gives a clue to the level of astrological literacy behind the notion.
+These major aspects used to define ‘unaspected’ are the Ptolemaic aspects — conjunction, sextile, square, trine, opposition — with other planets.
 It ignores minor aspects as if they aren’t enough, assuming that every planet ‘should’ make one of the major 30-degree aspects.
 It refuses to acknowledge that especially multiple minor aspects involving such a planet can have a significant impact over such a lifetime.

-‘Unaspected’ planets theories completely and totally leave out the parallels and contra-parallels of declination.
+‘Unaspected’ planet theories completely leave out the parallels and contra-parallels of declination.

 As Declinations fell out of common use by astrologers and pop astrology began growing around a century ago, notions such as these started gaining acceptance and spread like whispered rumors that come out altered in the end.
 The ‘unaspected’ planet theory attempts to explain why an astrologer could observe that a person had a particularly strong Venusian signature or behavior in a person’s life, yet see a void of emphasis on Venus in the person’s birth chart (when not looking at Declinations at all, and often failing to test the accuracy of the Asc).

 Astrotheme points out on their unaspected planets page that the phenomenon is rare.
-However, they go on to give celebrity examples for ‘unaspected’ planets.
+However, they go on to give plenty of celebrity examples for it.
 (Their “Rules for detecting an unaspected planet” leave out Declinations entirely as if they don’t exist.)
-So let’s look at them:
+So let’s look at some examples they offer:

 · King Louis XIV of France actually had Sun [6N47] Parallel Pluto [7N56] and contra-parallel Uranus [7S49].
-Even if you consider the orb between Sun & Pluto too wide (1°09′), the 1°02′ orb for the Sun-Uranus aspect is certainly acceptable.
+The orbs between them are certainly acceptable.
 There is no ‘unaspected’ condition.

 · Vincent Van Gogh certainly did not have an ‘unaspected’ Sun [3N50] which was closely contra-parallel Pluto [3S41].
 No ‘unaspected’ condition.